DallasMcNeil/Block-Keeper/docs/doc.md

 - Cross platform support, Windows, MacOS and Linux
 - Completely offline and no Java required
-- Customizable event based session organisation
+- Customizable event based session organization
 - Simple and stylish interface with multiple themes
 - Scrambler for all WCA events and more
 - WCA inspection support with voice announcements
-- Blind and one handed event accomidations
+- Blind and one handed event specializations
 - Event and session results graphs
 - Video recorder to view and save last solve
 - Stackmat support